A

 dB SL

-dB SL stands for decibels sensation level.
+What is dB SL? dB SL stands for decibels sensation level.
 What does dB SL mean?
-It is a unit of measurement that is used to express the intensity
+It is a unit of measurement that is used

 Read More »